pdf-raku/PDF-AST-Render-raku/README.md

-PDF-AST-Render
+PDF-XML-Render
 =================

 Description
 -----------

-PDF::API6 based renderer for the fledgling PDF::AST format.
+PDF::API6 based renderer for the fledgling PDF::XML format.

-PDF::AST is intended, either as:
+PDF::XML is intended, either as:
 - an intermediate representation for simple documentation languages such as Markdown, Man and Pod.
 Possibly RakuDoc?
 - a suitable high-level target for direct use for general ad-hoc documentation.